FruitbatM/roast-hive/README.md

 5. To assign the admin role, the user account id is first needed.
 Run the following query:
 ```
-select Id from AspNetUsers
+SELECT Id FROM AspNetUsers
-where UserName = '<EMAIL ADDRESS USED!>'
+WEHERE UserName = '<EMAIL ADDRESS USED!>'
 ```

 6. Copy the ID and then replace the <USER ID> with the correct value in the query below: